 Castkill is the county seat and home of Thomas Cole, the founder of the Hudson River School of Painting.
 His farm and house are now a National Historic Site and a key spot on the Hudson River Valley Art Trail.

-Main Industries: A booming tourist and sportmen’s trade in the mountains, farming in the north and east and industry and water sports along the Hudson River has culminated today into a thriving county of over 47,000 people, endowed with a rich historical heritage.
-There are over 5,000 business firms in Greene County.
+Main Industries: A booming tourist and sportmen’s trade in the mountains, farming in the north and east and industry and water sports along the Hudson River has culminated today into a thriving county of more than 47,000 people, endowed with a rich historical heritage.
+There are more than 5,000 business firms in Greene County.
 1,200 of these businesses are owned by women.